 My Lazy Ace building friend also is considering floats, which is always a great idea!

 Now I’m going to get into something really controversial.
 Conventional wisdom says that floats should be accompanied by an extra powerful engine to yank the plane off the water.
 Because my friend is considering a Saito 180, everything should work out perfectly, especially with all of the recommended upgrades to the wing struts, landing gear, firewall, and fuselage.
-The plane probably will weigh an extra five pounds, but it should be a load of fun!
+The plane probably will weigh an extra five or even ten pounds, but it should be a load of fun!
 As I mentioned, this design started super light, so it would take a lot more than that to ruin it.

 But consider for a moment what it would be like to put floats on a Saito 91 powered Lazy Ace.
 It would take considerable distance just to get up on the step, although I’m sure it would get there.
 I might even be tempted to rock the ailerons a bit to help it come up, which of course is a lot of fun.
 Then it would have a long, graceful run before lifting off of the water.
 I don’t know about you, but for me that’s what this is all about.
 A long water takeoff is a beautiful sight, and a lot prettier than an overpowered float plane simply popping off the water like a bouncing basketball.
 Because the floats would decease the airspeed, there would be no reason to add any bracing to the 91 powered plane, or strengthen the wing struts, or increase the landing gear size, so the only increase would be the weight of the floats.
 You can be sure that it wouldn’t be an outstanding aerobatic plane any more, but I fly float planes to see them take off and land, not do hammerheads and figure eights.
 All things considered, I am quite certain that I would prefer flying the modest airplane instead of the overpowered, overbuilt, overweight one.
 In fact, I’ve already done this on a much smaller scale when I flew my Guppy on floats with an OS 26 Surpass.
 Power was ample for flying but marginal for takeoff.
 If the engine wasn’t tuned perfectly it might not take off at all.
 But when everything was set right the takeoff run was beautiful.
 I wish I still had that plane.